compas-dev/compas_libigl/README.md

 ## Examples

-The use of the wrapped functions is illustrated with scripts in the `examples` folder.
+The use of the wrapped functions is illustrated with scripts in the `scripts` folder.
 Note that the functionality of the package is not directly available in Rhino, but can be used through `compas.rpc`.

 ## License